lapostoj/lapostoj.fr/src/pages/articles/2018-05-02---Implementing-Domain-Driven-Design/index.md

 ### Chapter 8 - Domain Events

-Domain events capture an occurence of something in the domain.
+Domain events capture an occurrence of something in the domain.
 For some commands they execute, aggregates should emit a domain event (named as the past of the command) containing the relevant information about the command executed.
 Don't expose the domain events to the messaging infrastructure level!
 The publisher lives in the domain module.